ostrich75/azure-content/articles/azure-stack/azure-stack-enable-multiple-concurrent-users.md

 		Add-VpnConnectionRoute -ConnectionName "Azure Stack POC" -DestinationPrefix 192.168.100.0/24 -RouteMetric 2 -PassThru Add-VpnConnectionRoute -ConnectionName "Azure Stack POC" -DestinationPrefix 192.168.133.0/24 -RouteMetric 2 -PassThru

-5. Log in to the VPN connection with the local account you created earlier.
+5. Log in to the VPN connection with the account "administrator" or other local account you created earlier.

 	![](media/azure-stack-enable-multiple-concurrent-users/image2.png)